 Psych 502 Cognitive Development or Psych 582 Honors Cognitive Development

 Psych 503 Social Development or Psych 583 Honors Social Development

-The following capstone courses are small (25-student enrollment limit), and include discussion, papers, and readings from original sources.
+The following capstone courses are small, and include discussion, papers, and readings from original sources.
 They carry a "D" (intermediate or advanced) level designation.

 Psych 411 Current Topics (many separate topics each semester)

 Psych 550 Animal Communications and the Origin of Language

 Psych 610 Statistical Analysis of Psychological Experiments

 A number of other seldom-offered capstone courses are not listed here, but appear in the Course Guide.

 All students are required to fulfill the L&S requirement of at least 15 credits of upper-level work in the major completed in residence.
 Psychology courses numbered 300 or above count toward this requirement.